wookey-project/ewok-kernel/doc/syscalls/sys_lock.rst

 Synopsis
 """"""""

-Most of the time, using pure userspace semaphore is enough to lock an access to a given shared variable.
-Semaphore are implemented in the libstd.
-Although, there is a specific case where pure userspace implementation is not enought:
+Most of the time, using pure userspace semaphores is enough to lock an access to a given shared variable.
+Semaphores are implemented in the libstd.
+Nonetheless, there might be some specific cases where pure userspace implementations are not enough.

 sys_lock()
 """"""""""